MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/v2-windows-agent.md

 ### Hardware specs

-The hardware specs for your agents will vary with your needs, team size, etc.
+The hardware specs for your agents vary with your needs, team size, etc.
-It's not possible to make a general recommendation that will apply to everyone.
+It's not possible to make a general recommendation that apply to everyone.
 As a point of reference, the Azure DevOps team builds the hosted agents code using pipelines that utilize [hosted agents](hosted.md).
 On the other hand, the bulk of the Azure DevOps code is built by 24-core server class machines running 4 self-hosted agents apiece.